waveform80/picamera/docs/fov.rst

       :attr:`~PiCamera.resolution`.

-   Some of these steps can be controlled directly (e.g. brightness, noise reduction), others can only be influenced (e.g. digital gain), and the remainder are not user-configurable at all (e.g. demosaic and lens shading).
+   Some of these steps can be controlled directly (e.g. brightness, noise reduction), others can only be influenced (e.g. analog and digital gain), and the remainder are not user-configurable at all (e.g. demosaic and lens shading).

    At this point the frame is effectively “complete”.

-..
-Do you mean analog gain in the above, rather than digital?

 4. If you are producing "unencoded" output (YUV, RGB, etc.) the pipeline ends at this point, with the frame data getting copied over to the CPU via